Skip to main content

 The Cause of Cravings and the Importance of Healthy Coping Skills

 Cravings occur because your brain seeks ways to release dopamine, a neurotransmitter responsible for feelings of pleasure and motivation.
 Substances release a strong amount of dopamine, increasing the brain’s need for satisfaction.
 Low dopamine levels, stressful events, and emotional challenges can increase your desire to use a substance because your brain seeks ways to numb negative feelings.
-Healthy coping skills are important because they help rewire your brain to find relief without drugs or alcohol.
+Healthy recovery coping skills are important because they help rewire your brain to find relief without drugs or alcohol.

 Effective Coping Skills for Substance Abuse